dotnet/csharplang/proposals/lambda-improvements.md

 The compiler will also treat lambda expressions with natural type as implicitly convertible to `System.Linq.Expressions.Expression` as an expression tree.
 Base classes or interfaces implemented by `System.Linq.Expressions.Expression` are ignored when calculating conversions to expression trees.

+### Overload resolution
-Overload resolution already prefers binding to a strongly-typed delegate over `System.Delegate`, and prefers binding a lambda expression to a strongly-typed `System.Linq.Expressions.Expression<Func<...>>` over the corresponding strongly-typed delegate `Func<...>`.
+Overload resolution already prefers binding to a strongly-typed delegate over `System.Delegate`, and prefers binding a lambda expression to a strongly-typed `System.Linq.Expressions.Expression<TDelegate>` over the corresponding strongly-typed delegate `TDelegate`.

 Overload resolution will be updated to prefer binding a lambda expression to `System.Linq.Expressions.Expression` over `System.Delegate`.
 A strongly-typed delegate will still be preferred over the weakly-typed `System.Linq.Expressions.Expression` however.